-7. If you are removing a card from one of the two lowermost slots, you must also remove the lower PCI/PCI-X support bracket that covers the two lowermost slots by unscrewing the four Phillips screws shown in Figure 3-8.
+2. If you are removing a card from one of the two lower slots, remove the four Phillips screws that secure the lower PCI/PCI-X support bracket to the enclosure (see Figure 3-8).

 Figure 3-8 Removing the Lower PCI/PCI-X Support Bracket